Mariánská Týnice: History of the pilgrimage site

 The site was visited by more and more pilgrims, and so a new bigger church was built in 1681 when Ondřej Trojer was the abbot of Plasy.
 A painting of Our Lady of Sorrows was brought from Rome by Jan Karel of Unwerth and two other altars were founded (St. Bernard and Fourteen Holy Helpers).
 Abbot Trojer set up the provost office in Týnice in 1699 and donated his own homestead in Kralovice and 12,000 guldens.

 In 1711 Abbot Eugen Tittl, who started to rebuild the monastery in Plasy, also laid the cornerstone of a completely new church and provost office near the site of the existing church.
 The work on the new building was disrupted in the war times during the rule of Maria Theresa, and the interior was not completed and consecrated until 1777 when the old church was pulled down.
 In 1785 the church was closed by the reform of Joseph II and the equipment was liquidated.

 The last Mass in the church was celebrated on 7 August 1786.
 In 1826 Týnec was bought by Prince Metternich.
 In 1894, when the convent in Plasy was destroyed by fire, material was taken from Týnice to repair it.
 The provost office served as a gamekeeper's lodge.
 The building was falling into disrepair, and in 1920 the dome and some vaults caved in.

 In 1919 a volunteer organization was established in Plzeň to find help for reconstruction of the ruin.
 Architect Hanuš Zápal published a book in 1921 which initiated serious interest in the monument among a lot of people.
 The church without the dome was fixed, and in 1952 a new museum was established in it.
-In 2005 the dome was built and the building became the seat of the Museum and Gallery of the North Pilsen region.
+In 2005 the dome was built and the building became the seat of the Museum and Gallery of the Northern Plzeň Region.